reg BACP, Loss and Bereavement Specialist

 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

-I charge £50 for an individual session, and also offer blocks of sessions which offer a saving on this cost.
+Zoom sessions - £50 for an individual weekday session and £55 for a Saturday session, I also offer blocks of sessions which offer a saving on this cost.

 Block of 6 sessions: £290 (£10 discount)

 Block of 20 sessions: £950 (1 free session)